raspberrypilearning/h1-starter-cc/en/step_1.md

 If you have a Scratch account click [this link](https://scratch.mit.edu/projects/326271794) to log in and play the Skills Sorting Game.
 If you don't have a Scratch account, click [this link](https://scratch.mit.edu/projects/326271944) to play the Skills Sorting game.

-Click on the green flag to begin the game.
-As with all activities, tick it off when you have completed it.
+Once you have opened the game, click on the green flag to begin.

 Don’t forget, you need to work your way through the projects in the order they are listed because that’s the way this module has been designed.
-You’ll miss some key instructions otherwise :)
+You’ll miss some key instructions otherwise :) As with all activities, tick it off when you have completed them.

 --- /task ---

-Click on the ‘Click me’ button to do back to the HTML & CSS Module pathway and begin the projects.
+Click on the ‘Click me’ button to go back to the HTML & CSS Module pathway and begin the projects.

 <a href="https://codeclub.org/en/projects-cc">
 <img src="images/Clickme.png">